tito-arch/BABC-2/content/posts/whatsapp-status-will-never-be-the-same-again.md

 When someone updates their status, you will be notified with a green ring along the profile picture, and you can click to directly view the status.
 With this feature, you are assured of being updated on everything that gets posted.

 Thank you for reading this blog. make sure you don't miss anything in the tech world because I always update you on the vast amounts of trends and updates happening all around the world. if you enjoyed this article you might also like this one.
+[WhatsApp to stop working on some phones from 1 Jan 2023](https://www.bunnieabc.com/posts/whatsapp-to-stop-working-on-some-phones-from-1-jan-2023/)